 While summertime draws the most visitors, during the winter, the area is a popular playground for experienced backcountry skiers and snowshoers.

 Desolation Wilderness Permit offices are closed until further notice due to COVID-19 restrictions, but are offering services virtually.
-Overnight permits can be booked online via Recreation.gov and 100% of the quota will be available for advanced reservations.
+Overnight permits can be booked online via Recreation.gov and 100% of the quota will be available for advanced reservations from six months to one day in advance of your entry date.
 For updated conditions and trip planning information, visit our webpage links provided below.
 You may also call our permit offices during business hours for assistance.

 Winter conditions are expected to persist in Desolation Wilderness from November through June.
 Trailhead parking areas are closed in winter and many access roads are not subject to snow removal.
 Lakes are likely to be frozen and expect trails to be fully or partially covered in snow, depending on the time of year.
 In the spring, melting snow can create hazardous conditions.
 A stream that is easy to cross in the morning may become impassible in the afternoon as snow melts.
 Only those experienced in backcountry travel in deep snow or spring snowmelt should attempt trips into Desolation Wilderness.
 Call local Forest Service offices for current conditions.
 Carefully review cancellation information before making reservations.